-- Post-operative pain may be worse than the pain before surgery, especially if you have long-term pain affecting other parts of your body. - There is a risk of a lot of bruising and of your wounds becoming infected. - If you have cuts on your tummy to remove the mesh, you can develop a bulge in the wound (hernia) which may need to be repaired with more surgery. - All surgery carries a risk of developing a blood clot in your leg or lung (deep vein thrombosis DVT and pulmonary embolism PE).
+- Post-operative pain may be worse than the pain before surgery, especially if you have long-term pain affecting other parts of your body. - There is a risk of a lot of bruising and of your wounds becoming infected. - All surgery carries a risk of developing a blood clot in your leg or lung (deep vein thrombosis DVT and pulmonary embolism PE).
 The risk of this complication is higher in women having total mesh removal as the operating time is longer and you may be less mobile for a few weeks after surgery.